-When you need enough contrast you can choose to take pictures during this period.
-Or when you need to reduce reflections on some surface this type of light can be quite useful.
-Depending on the scenery you are shooting it will also be an advantage to use the midday sun.
-As the light in this period is not so colorful you will have much less problems with your white balance and consequently with the colors of the scene.
+When you need enough contrast, you can choose to take pictures during this period.
+Or when you need to reduce reflections on some surface, this type of light can be quite useful.
+Depending on the scenery you are shooting, it will also be an advantage to use the midday sun.
+As the light in this period is not so colourful you will have much fewer problems with your white balance and consequently with the colours of the scene.

 You can also take advantage of some shadow area or some object that partially obstructs the light to be able to “break” your high contrast a little to make your photos with more uniform lighting.
 Awnings and marquees will do this role well.

 Of course, taking great photos during midday presents its challenges but nothing impossible for those who are not afraid to take a chance.

 Photos that are taken outdoors and are neither in the Golden Hour nor at noon are probably taken between these two periods.
 These periods of the day are great for taking pictures because they have a very beautiful light with warmer colors.
 The contrast level is not as high as at noon, but it is also not low.
 The most interesting of this period are how the shadows will work on your photos.
 For a few hours of the day the sun will focus its light in a more lateral way.
 And so you can use this in your favor to create images where shadows are more active role in the photo.